AsherBond/glusterflow/README.md

 Supported Platforms
 -------------------

-Linux for the Gluster nodes
+Linux for the Gluster nodes:
 * RHEL/CentOS 6.x is known to work
 * Debian/Ubuntu should work (but untested so far)
 * Others should work too.
 The JSON client is extremely simple code. :)

-Linux and MacOS X for the web app and JSON server
+Linux and MacOS X for the web app and JSON server:
 * MacOS X 10.7 (Lion) is known to work (10.8 may work but is untested)
 * RHEL/CentOS 6.x is known to work
 * Debian/Ubuntu should work (but untested so far)